oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 If the returned token is found to have expired, then ``tokenCallback()`` will be called a second time.
 If the second invocation of ``tokenCallback()`` also returns an expired token, then the connection will fail.

-The value of the ``refresh`` parameter will be different each of the times the callback is invoked:
+The ``refresh`` parameter is set internally by the node-oracledb driver depending on the status and validity of the authentication token provided by the application.
+The value of the ``refresh`` parameter will be different every time the callback is invoked:

 -  When ``refresh`` is *true*, the token is known to have expired so the application must get a new token.
 This is then stored in the global